+A supervisor is any person who instructs, directs and controls workers in the performance of their duties.
+A supervisor can be any worker - management or staff - who meets this definition, whether or not he or she has the title of supervisor.
 Supervisors play a key role with very specific health and safety responsibilities.
-A supervisor is a person who instructs, directs and controls workers in the performance of their duties.
-A supervisor can be any worker - management or staff - who meets this definition, whether or not he or she has the title of supervisor.
 Supervisor responsibilities associated with day-to-day operations include:

-- Defining safety expectations relevant to the scope of work being performed in general and specific to each task. - Ensuring employees are properly trained and competent to perform assigned tasks.
+- Daily, define safety expectations relevant to the scope of work being performed in general and specific to each task.
+Confirm expectations are understood. - Ensuring employees are properly trained and competent to perform assigned tasks.